Qlab-UDel/qlab/analysis/eeg-analysis/README.md

 Manual inspectation and removal of bad block of the data should be done after preprocessing and before runinng ICA.
 Save file that is checked with the name: **'subject_run#_fl_rr_check.set'**.

 ## Run ICA
-[Write brief purpose]
+[ICA goes through the raw data and identifies and seperates the raw data into different components.
+It identifies things such as noises or activations.]

 You should see *'subjectID_ica.set'* file in the corresponding subject folder in Y:\projects\blast\data\eeg\Analysis\wkdir

 ## Manual Rejection of Components
-[Write brief puprpose]
+[Components, such as eyeblinks, are marked here and will later be rejected.]
 Save manually rejected file as: **'subject_run#_clean.set'**

 ## Epoching steps
-[Write brief purpose]
+[This script marks stimulus-relavant chunks in the processed data so far.
+The variable epoch_length at the very beginning of this *EEG Analysis Pipeline Scripts* sets up where the marking should begin and end relative to the onset of a stimulus.]

 ## Merge component rejected files
 This script will only be run on subjects that have **'clean.set'** files from **all three runs**.
 If the script is successfully run, you should see the file named as *'subjectID_merged_clean.set'* in the corresponding subject folder in Y:\projects\blast\data\eeg\Analysis\wkdir

 ## Create eventlist, apply binlist, extract epochs, and artifact rejection
-[Write brief purpose]
+[This script puts the eventcodes for each stimulus into different bins and extracts the epoched data and finally rejects the components.]

 If the script is successfully run, you should see the files named as **'subjectID_epoch_ar.set'** and **'AR_summary_subjectID_epoch_ar.txt'** in the corresponding subject folder in Y:\projects\blast\data\eeg\Analysis\wkdir

-[Explain the distinction between each of these files, what do they mean?]
+[The file **'subjectID_epoch_ar.set'** contains the epoched, artifect-rejected, and bin-applied EEG data.
+The **'AR_summary_subjectID_epoch_ar.txt'** is a summary about how much percentage of data is rejected.]

 ## Create ERP
-This rejects all the epochs that have been marked as bad in the artifact rejection and averages the good, remaining trials together to create and averaged ERP on the individual level.
+This rejects all the epochs that have been marked as bad in the artifact rejection and averages the good, remaining trials together to create an averaged ERP on the individual level.

 If the script is successfully run, you should see the file named as **'subjectID_erp'** in the corresponding subject folder in Y:\projects\blast\data\eeg\Analysis\erpset folder.